takamasa1999/dotfiles/README.md

 EndSection
 ```

-Use `xinput list` and `xinput list-props <device-name>` to fTind the full device name and its available settings.
+Use `xinput list` and `xinput list-props <device-name>` to find the full device name and its available settings.

 ### How to configure displays